 - Unlimited stay (during opening hours)

-Price: starting from £28 for adults and children (prices may vary based on season and availability)
+Price: starting from £28 for adults and children (prices may vary according to season and availability)

 Fast track ticket

-The fast track ticket offers all the advantages of the standard ticket, plus priority access avoiding queues.
+The fast track ticket offers all the benefits of the standard ticket, plus priority access to skip the queues.
 It is recommended during peak periods.
 Price: about £10 more than the standard ticket

 Special packages

-The Shard also offers several packages that enrich the visiting experience:
+The Shard also offers several packages to enhance your visit experience:

-- Ticket + flute of champagne: to toast while admiring the view
+- Ticket + glass of champagne: toast while admiring the view

-- Ticket + audio guide: to delve into the history of London and the Shard
+- Ticket + audio guide: to explore the history of London and The Shard in depth

 - Ticket + Thames cruise: to admire the city from two unique perspectives

-The prices of these packages vary based on inclusions, starting from around £40 per person.
+The prices of these packages vary depending on what’s included, starting from around £40 per person.

-Discounted rates are available for large groups and school trips, to be requested directly through the official Shard.
+Discounted rates are available for large groups and school groups; these can be requested directly through the official website of the Shard.

-Choosing the right time to visit the Shard can make a big difference in the overall experience.
-Here are some factors to consider to optimize your visit.
+Choosing the right time to visit the Shard can make a big difference to your overall experience.
+Here are some factors to consider to make the most of your visit.

 Opening hours

-Opening hours of the Shard vary depending on the time of year and day of the week.
+The opening hours of The Shard vary depending on the time of year and day of the week.
 In general:

-It is important to check the exact hours on the official website for the specific day of your visit, as they can change.
+It’s important to check the exact times on the official website for your specific visit date, as they may change.

 Best times to visit